AviatrixSystems/Docs/HowTos/Quick_Tour.rst

 2. Repeat the above step for multiple gateways if ELB is enabled to create a scale out VPN solution.

-3. (Optional) At OpenVPN -> Profiles, define VPN user profiles and access policies for each profile that will be dynamically enforced as user connects to the cloud at the network perimeter.
+3. (Optional) At OpenVPN® -> Profiles, define VPN user profiles and access policies for each profile that will be dynamically enforced as user connects to the cloud at the network perimeter.

-4. At OpenVPN -> VPN Users, add VPN users.
+4. At OpenVPN® -> VPN Users, add VPN users.

 5. For single VPC user vpn solution, check out `this link. <http://docs.aviatrix.com/HowTos/uservpn.html>`__